 Why union find is such a cool algorithm

 One of my favorite algorithms in graph theory is Union Find.
-It is a beautiful algorithm to group disjoint sets.
-A disjoint set is a set of nodes in an undirected graph that contains itself, and is not connected to other sets.
+It is a beautiful algorithm for tracking disjoint sets.
+A disjoint set is a group of nodes in an undirected graph that are all connected to each other through some path, but disconnected from any node outside the set.

 Let’s say we are asked to check if two nodes u and v are within the same disjoint set, for example u = 1 and v = 3.
 How can we check this efficiently?